 • Morning Meds: 6:00 am to 6:30 am

 •Evening Meds: 6:00 pm to 6:30 pm

 Pill pockets are available for purchase just ask a staff member at drop off.
 You may also have a friend or relative drop off anything you might need.
 Our staff members are trained on how to pill a dog in case they will not take their medication or you don't have anything with you for administration.

-Our overnight staff cleans our non-dog areas, sends you email updates with pictures of your dog and monitors the dogs for anything they may need overnight.
+Our overnight staff cleans our facility and monitors the dogs for anything they may need overnight.
 If your dog has a medical condition, needs to use the bathroom more often or has a fear of storms our overnight staff moves through the building quietly while your dog is sleeping to make sure everyone is comfortable.

-Cleanliness is a top priority here at Apple Creek Kennel and we pride ourselves on when you tour our facility, you will see and smell how clean our facility really is.
+Cleanliness is a top priority here at Apple Creek Kennel and we we take pride in having a clean facility for your furry loved ones.
 Before your dog arrives their kennel will be cleaned and disinfected from top to bottom with cleaners specialized for the kennel/boarding industry and are safe for your dog.
-The containers your dogs' belongings are stored in while your dog is here are also sanitized daily.
+The containers your dogs' belongings are stored in while your dog is here are also disinfected daily.
 We spray down all of the outdoor runs daily to ensure they are clean and fresh.
 Since dogs are let out individually, we pick up after each one before letting the next one outside.
 We do continual walk-through's to ensure no food or water is spilled and there are no messes.